jamesrco/zoonotic-C/README.md

 # zoonotic-C
-Calculations and figures to support Collins et al. "zoogeochemical carbon" review in preparation for *Global Biogeochemical Cycles*, and a separate analysis of the possible climate impacts from new benthic trawling in the emerging Arctic, with EDF co-authors.
+Calculations and figures to support Collins et al. "zoogeochemical carbon" review for *Global Biogeochemical Cycles*, currently in revision, and a separate analysis of the possible climate impacts from new benthic trawling in the emerging Arctic, with EDF co-authors.

 **Note:** Code and data for refinement/constraint of the benthic trawling CO<sub>2</sub> emissions estimate presented in [Sala et al., 2021.
-Protecting the global ocean for biodiversity, food and climate. *Nature* **592**, 397–402](https://doi.org/10.1038/s41586-021-03371-z), in preprint [on EarthArXiv] (https://doi.org/10.31223/X5XD2P) and to be submitted to *Scientific Reports*, has been moved to [a new repository](https://github.com/jamesrco/global-trawling-CO2).
+Protecting the global ocean for biodiversity, food and climate. *Nature* **592**, 397–402](https://doi.org/10.1038/s41586-021-03371-z), in preprint [on EarthArXiv] (https://doi.org/10.31223/X5XD2P) and in review elsewhere, has been moved to [a new repository](https://github.com/jamesrco/global-trawling-CO2).

 ### Raw, unmodified data and files